agb32/cosmadoc/docs/source/gpu.md

 You can use the ```--include``` or ```--exclude``` SLURM parameters within your batch script to specify particular nodes.
 Or alternatively, to be given a node with a GPU (within the composable partition), you can use ```#SBATCH --constraint=gpu```.

+## Using the composable A30 and V100 GPUs

+The DINE2 cluster has 8 nodes, 8x A30 GPUs and 4x V100 GPUs.
+The GPUs can be allowed to the nodes as required, depending on user workloads.

+You can use the ```--include``` or ```--exclude``` SLURM parameters within your batch script to specify particular nodes.
+Or alternatively, to be given a node with a GPU (within the composable partition), you can use ```#SBATCH --constraint=gpu```.

 ## GPU notes

-For nodes not assigned to queues (mad06, gn001, gn002, gi001), please be aware that these are shared resources and that other people may be using (or may wish to use) them.
+For nodes not assigned to queues (mad06, gn001, gn002, gn004, ga008, gi001), please be aware that these are shared resources and that other people may be using (or may wish to use) them.

 To use some of these GPUs, you may need to be in the "video" or "render" groups (use the ```id``` command to check which groups you are in).
 If you are not in it, but need to be, please ask.